atklenner/goodgames/README.md

 **Tech used:** EJS, Bulma, Sass, Node, Express, MongoDB, Mongoose

 This application is server side rendered using Express running in Node with EJS as a templating language.
 I used MongoDB to store all my data and took advantage of the MongoDB Atlas Search to search for games by name, developer, or publisher.
-All of the UI comes from the Bulma CSS framework.
+All of the UI styling comes from the Bulma CSS framework.

 ## Optimizations